sa-mw-dach/manuela/docs/BOOTSTRAP.md

 ```

 #### Adjust Config Map
 Adjust Tekton environment config map to match your environment.
-Unless you are deviating from the manuela-gitops repository structure and contents, you only need to change the values which begin with GIT_.
+Unless you are deviating from the manuela-gitops repository structure and contents, you only need to change the values which begin with GIT_ or end with _REMOTE_IMAGE.

 #### Instantiate Pipelines
 Then instantiate the pipelines